johnryanmcnally/tile_tracker_pipeline/README.md

 *retrieve_weather* ([code](data_handling/retrieve_weather.py)) - This task calls the OpenMeteo API to return the hourly weather data for the average location of each day.
 First the data is grouped by day, taking the mean of the latitude and longitude.
 The means for the days are passed to the API, and it returns the hourly weather for that location.
 The hourly weather data is then merged with the original location data on the 'hour' from the datetime.
 The merged data is saved to a temporary location in a parquet file to be loaded to the database.

 *postgres_load*  ([code](data_handling/postgres_load.py)) - This task loads all of the parquet files from the temporary file location into respective tables in a PostgreSQL database using sqlalchemy.

+<h2/>Future Work</h2>
+The items listed here are currently in development:
+1. A dashboard using Streamlit to display important data metrics and interesting visualizations
+2. Various machine learning models with the intent of including automated training, evaluation, and deployment when new data arrives
+2a.
+Model and data versioning